Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 SS Dinteldyk passes under the Golden Gate

 Although these ships varied a little in length and tonnage, they were almost identical.
 Diemerdyk accommodated 61 passengers and Dinteldyk 60.
 Each ship offered single, twins bedded cabins and several having three berths.
 All cabins were outside and had private facilities.
 Promenade Deck featured several excellent lounges, with the Dining Room located down on C deck.
 The centrally located superstructure offered ample open and sheltered deck space on Boat and Promenade Deck, which was partially glass enclosed and having an aft section overlooking the stern of the ship, and A Deck aft offered ample sports facilities.
 The Dining Room and all cabins were air-conditioned.
-Within their six holds there was both cooled and refrigerated facilities for the transport of fruits from the West Coast of the US to Europe.
+Within their six holds there were both cooled and refrigerated facilities for the transport of fruits from the West Coast of the US to Europe.

 SS Diemerdyk